Resource Conservation District

 The Ventura County RCD is a local unit of the government and is administered under the provisions of Division 9, of the Public Resource Code, State of California.
 The VCRCD is one of 99 RCDs in California and belongs to the California Association of RCDs (CARCD).

-The VCRCD is governed by a board of seven Directors elected for four-year terms.
+The VCRCD is governed by a board of seven Directors appointed for four-year terms by the Ventura County Board of Supervisors.
 Directors must be landowners or agents of landowners residing within the District.
 Regular Directors meetings are held at 8:30 a.m. on the third Wednesday of the month except August and December, which have no meetings.

 Resource Conservation Districts (RCDs), once known as Soil Conservation Districts, are "special districts" of the state of California, set up under California law to be locally governed agencies with their own locally appointed, independent boards of directors.
 Although RCDs are established locally by the rules of a county's Local Agency Formation Committee (LAFCO), and the often have close ties to county government, they are not county government entities.